execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 32           1 |  0           1
 ```

-But you should never rely on this!
+But we should never rely on this!
 When we shift by values greater than the width of the data type in the example below, we get 0 as a result:

 ```c
 /*